Final chapter of the Ford Mondeo ends in Europe as last model leaves the assembly line

 - Mondeo production line will be repurposed to build hybrid batteries

-- SUV with Mondeo badge now unlikely
+- SUV with Mondeo badge now ruled out

 - Almost 4 in 10 Fords sold are crossovers